Skip to main content

 Frequently Asked Questions

-A. Yes, if you are in the Family 3/2 Plan, you may check out library books.
+A. Yes, students who have returned to 100% in classroom learning may check out library books.

 Q. How do I check out books from the Davis Library?